Feature Selection: A Data Perspective: Feature Selection with Heterogeneous Data

-Next, we use the CoPost relation as an example to illustrate how these relations can be integrated into feature selection.
-A comprehensive report of other three relations can be referred to the original paper~\citep{tang2012feature,tang2014featuresocial}.
-Let $\mat{p}=\{p_{1},p_{2},...,p_{N}\}$ be the post set and $\mat{X}\in \mathbb{R}^{N\times d}$ be the matrix representation of these posts where $N$ is the number of posts and each post is associated with a $d$ dimensional feature vector; $\mat{Y}\in\mathbb{R}^{n\times c}$ denotes the class labels matrix where $\mat{Y}(i,k)=1$ if the $i$-th post belongs to class $c_{j}$, otherwise zero; $\mat{u}=\{u_{1},u_{2},...,u_{n}\}$ denotes the set of $n$ users and their link information is encoded in an adjacency matrix $\mat{A}$; $\mat{P}\in\mathbb{R}^{n\times N}$ denotes the user-post relationships such that $\mat{P}(i,j)=1$ if $u_{i}$ posts $p_{j}$, otherwise 0.
-To integrate the CoPost relations among users into the feature selection framework, they propose to add a regularization term to enforce the hypothesis that the class labels (i.e., topics) of posts by the same user are similar.
-Hence, feature selection with the CoPost hypothesis can be formulated as the following optimization problem:
+~\cite{tang2012feature} investigate the feature selection problem on social media data by evaluating various social relations such as CoPost, CoFollowing, CoFollowed, and Following.
+These four types of relations are supported by social correlation theories such as homophily~\cite{mcpherson2001birds} and social influence~\cite{marsden1993network}.
+We use the CoPost relation as an example to illustrate how these relations can be integrated into feature selection.
+Let $\mat{p}=\{p_{1},p_{2},...,p_{N}\}$ be the post set and $\mat{X}\in \mathbb{R}^{N\times d}$ be the matrix representation of these posts; $\mat{Y}\in\mathbb{R}^{n\times c}$ denotes the label matrix; $\mat{u}=\{u_{1},u_{2},...,u_{n}\}$ denotes the set of $n$ users and their link information is encoded in an adjacency matrix $\mat{A}$; $\mat{P}\in\mathbb{R}^{n\times N}$ denotes the user-post relationships such that $\mat{P}(i,j)=1$ if $u_{i}$ posts $p_{j}$, otherwise 0.
+To integrate the CoPost relations among users into the feature selection framework, the authors propose to add a regularization term to enforce the hypothesis that the class labels (i.e., topics) of posts by the same user are similar, resulting in the following objective function:

-where $\mat{p}_{u}$ denotes the whole set of posts by user $u$.
-The parameter $\alpha$ controls the sparseness of $\mat{W}$ in rows across all class labels and $\beta$ controls the contribution of the CoPost relations.
-The CoPost regularization term indicates that if a user posts multiple posts, the class labels of these posts should be similar.
-After optimizing the objective function in Eq.~(\ref{eq:linkedfscopost}), we can obtain the sparse matrix $\mat{W}$ and get the ranking of all $d$ features thereby.
+where $\mat{p}_{u}$ denotes the set of posts by user $u$.
+The parameter $\alpha$ controls the sparsity of $\mat{W}$ in rows across all class labels and $\beta$ controls the contribution of the CoPost relations.